bmaitner/RBIEN/cran-comments.md

 * Re: the certificate problem with https://www.top-thesaurus.org/: we don't maintain this website so we cannot fix this issue directly.
 By way of a solution, I've updated the vignette so that a hyperlink won't be generated and the link will be rendered as plain text.

+>Thanks, we see:

+>Apart from the URL with an expired certificate, this still hangs (uses
+>almost no CPU) for 20+ minutes.
+We cannot affortd checking this.

+* I'm guessing that the hanging is because the queries are either being executed slowly on our end or downloaded slowly if the internet connection is limited.
+I've updated our vignette so that the more complicated (slow on the server side) or large (slow to download) queries aren't executed.
+On my machine it now takes less than 50 seconds to rebuild both.
+If the rebuild is still too slow on your side I can modify the vignette further.
+Thanks for bearing with me on this, and apologies for the hassle.